 What is the oldest patient for whom weight loss surgery is recommended?

-Patients over 65 require very strong indications for surgery and must also meet stringent Medicare criteria.
-The risk of surgery in this age group is increased, and the benefits, in terms of reduced risk of mortality, are reduced.
+Patients over 65 years old require very strong indications for surgery and must also meet stringent Medicare criteria.
+The risk of surgery in this age group is increased, and the benefits (reduced risk of mortality) are reduced.

 Can weight loss surgery prolong my life?

-There is good evidence from scientific research that if you have Type 2 diabetes (or other serious obesity-related health conditions), are at least 100 pounds over ideal body weight, and are able to comply with lifestyle changes (daily exercise and low-fat diet), then weight loss surgery may significantly prolong your life.
+There is evidence from scientific research that shows weight loss surgery may significantly prolong your life if you have Type 2 diabetes (or other serious obesity-related health conditions), are at least 100 pounds over your ideal body weight and are able to comply with lifestyle changes (daily exercise and low-fat diet).

 Can weight loss surgery help other physical conditions?